mikeswhitney33/ray-nbow/README.md

 An automatic ray tracing shader using AI and algorithms.

 ## Getting Started:
+### Dependencies:
+* cmake
+* opencv
-So far this program only has the dependency of `cmake`, which can be install using `brew` on a Mac:
+Both of these dependencies can be installed with `brew` on a mac:
 ```
-brew install cmake
+brew install cmake opencv
 ```

+### Building
 Once dependencies are installed, Use the following commands to build the program:
 ```
 mkdir build && cd build
 cmake ..
 make
 ```
-From the `build` directory, run the following to run the tests made in the test directory:
+From the `build` directory, run the following to show the distances as an image:
 ```
-make test
+./application/trace-scene path/to/scene
 ```
+where path/to/scene is the path to the .scene file (a basic one is found in resources/scenes/basic.scene)